 - For the economy.
 Demand for freight transport is expected to continue to grow steadily in the coming decades.
 At the same time, commutes between metropolitan areas and surrounding regions as well as increasing flexibility in terms of workplaces and working hours will lead to higher demand on work-related mobility.
 With a strong rail system, this rising volume of traffic can be overcome, enabling environmentally friendly economic growth.
 A strong rail system is therefore a crucial competitive factor for Germany’s future economic success.
 It secures Germany’s position as a leading exporting nation.
 With it, we are competing for the most modern transport logistics, and developing decisive technological stimuli for the future.
 In concrete terms, Strong Rail for the economy means: growth in the modal share of rail freight transport from 18% in the early 2020s to 25%.
 This corresponds to about 13 million fewer truck journeys per year on German roads.

 - For Europe.
 Germany has a special responsibility for the future of Europe.
 As well as being the most populous country, it is also the geographic and economic heart of the continent.
 This role means Germany must be the pioneer and set the precedent for advancing European objectives.
-Climate protection, jobs, economic growth, social prosperity: much depends on the transport routes remaining future-proof.
+Climate protection, jobs, economic growth, social prosperity: much depends on Germany’s and Europe’s transport routes remaining future-proof.
 Strong Rail is the necessary link between East and West, and North and South.
-In this context, it is not only an important instrument for cultural cooperation between the individual countries, but also a crucial factor in jointly achieving the set objectives.
-Specifically, this means working together to realize a European network.
+It is not only an important instrument for cultural understanding between the individual countries, it is also a decisive factor for the joint achievement of the set goals.
+In concrete terms, Strong Rail for Europe means: working together to realize a European network.